SMosegaard/cds-lang/assignments/assignment-3/README.md

 |love|abba|dream, life, me, my, mind, loving, wonder, soul, crazy, happy|113|113|100|
 |baby|justin bieber|babies, boy, girl, newborn, pregnant, mom, child, toddler, mother, cat|131|82|62.6|

-The findings present the percentage of artist's songs contain words related to a given target word.
-Despite the implementation of the nltk lemmatization technique, some variations in word conjugation were still observed, such as "skies" associated with 'sky' and 'loving' with 'love'.
+The findings present the percentage of artists' songs containing words related to a given target word.
+Despite the implementation of the nltk lemmatization technique, some variations in word conjugation were still observed, such as "skies" associated with the target word 'sky' and 'loving' with 'love'.

+To visualize the relationships between target words and their queries, a t-SNE plot was generated.

 <p align = "center">
     <img src = "https://raw.githubusercontent.com/SMosegaard/cds-lang/main/assignments/assignment-3/out/t-SNE_nQueries_from_df.png" width = "600">
 </p>

-To visualize the relationships between target words and their queries, a t-SNE plot was generated.

-It illustrates the semantic similarities and differences among words.
+The plot illustrates the semantic similarities and differences among words.
 Certain clusters overlap while others remain distinct.
 For instance, the target words "hello" and "bitch" reveal an overlap in their clusters, indicating a shared semantic context, while the clusters "thriller" and "friday" appear distinctly separate, suggesting unique semantic associations for these target words.

 It is important to note that the visualisation serves as a representation of the semantic relationships within the results and does not directly illustrate the inner workings of the pre-trained word embedding model.
 Nonetheless, it provides valuable insights into the model's ability to capture the semantic context of the target words and their related queries.